BatteryJuicy/operating-systems/hy345/ask3/README.md

-## Files modified:

-### 1. include/linux/sched.h

-Added an int deadline and an int est_runtime attribute to the task_struct.

-### 2. include/asm-generic/syscalls.h

-Added the declarations of the custom syscalls.

-### 3. arch/x86/include/asm/unistd_32.h

-Defined the 2 sycall invocation number and update the total number of syscalls.

-### 4. arch/x86/kernel/syscall_table_32.S

-Added a pointer for each new syscall so the kernel can find them.

-### 6. kernel/Makefile

-Added the object file of the source code for the 2 syscalls so it gets compiled and linked.

-### 7. include/linux/d_params.h

-Defined the d_params struct that allows communication between the 2 syscalls.

-## Files created:

-### 1. kernel/proc_info.c

-Implements the custom syscalls.

-i) sys_set_proc_info(int deadline, int est_runtime)

-    It gets a pointer to the caller, prints my info and the function name, checks that the parameters satisfy that they are potitive and changes the values of the task_struct of the caller.

-ii) sys_get_proc_info(struct d_params *params)

-    It gets a pointer to the caller, prints my info and the function name, creates temporary d_params struct, checks that the parameter was  passed correctly from user to kernel space and modifies its values using the temp d_params struct and the caller's task_struct.

-### 2. execution/test.c

-Tests that the syscalls handle all edge cases.
-Also defines wrapper functions for the 2 syscalls.

-### 3. execution/makefile

-A simple makefile to compile and clean the test.c nothing worth mentioning.

-## Note:

-    struct d_params only exists in the kernel space.
-To use the 2 new syscalls the user must define an identical struct in his implementation.
+## Modified Files

+### 1. `include/linux/sched.h`

+Two new fields were added to the `task_struct`:
+- `int deadline`
+- `int est_runtime`

+These fields store process-specific scheduling parameters required by the implemented policy.

+---

+### 2. `include/asm-generic/syscalls.h`

+Declarations for the two custom system calls were added, enabling their visibility across the kernel.

+---

+### 3. `arch/x86/include/asm/unistd_32.h`

+The syscall invocation numbers for the two new system calls were defined, and the total number of system calls was updated accordingly.

+---

+### 4. `arch/x86/kernel/syscall_table_32.S`

+Entries for the newly implemented system calls were added to the syscall table, allowing the kernel to correctly dispatch them.

+---

+### 5. `kernel/Makefile`

+The object file corresponding to the new syscall implementation was added to the build system so that it is compiled and linked into the kernel.

+---

+### 6. `include/linux/d_params.h`

+The `d_params` structure was defined to facilitate communication between the two system calls.

+---

+## Created Files

+### 1. `kernel/proc_info.c`

+This file contains the implementation of the two custom system calls.

+#### i) `sys_set_proc_info(int deadline, int est_runtime)`

+This system call:
+- Obtains a pointer to the calling process’s `task_struct`,
+- Prints diagnostic information, including the function name,
+- Verifies that both parameters are strictly positive,
+- Updates the corresponding fields in the caller’s `task_struct`.

+#### ii) `sys_get_proc_info(struct d_params *params)`

+This system call:
+- Obtains a pointer to the calling process’s `task_struct`,
+- Prints diagnostic information, including the function name,
+- Creates a temporary `d_params` structure in kernel space,
+- Verifies that the user-space pointer was passed correctly,
+- Copies the relevant values from the caller’s `task_struct` into the temporary structure and returns them to user space.

+---

+### 2. `execution/test.c`

+A user-space test program that:
+- Defines wrapper functions for the two system calls,
+- Verifies correct behavior under normal conditions,
+- Tests edge cases and invalid inputs to ensure robust error handling.

+---

+### 3. `execution/Makefile`

+A minimal Makefile used to compile and clean the `test.c` program.

+---

+## Note

+The `d_params` structure exists exclusively in kernel space.
+Consequently, any user-space program that invokes the new system calls must define an identical structure to ensure correct data exchange between user space and kernel space.